-A property is in close proximity to a ravine (land included in the City's protection overlay).
+A property is in close proximity to a ravine (land included in the City of Edmonton's North Saskatchewan River Valley and Ravine System Protection Overlay).

 Property backs directly onto a portion of a ravine or is separated from it by parks, green spaces or walking trails.
-Property assessors classify the ravine influence as abutting when the portion of the ravine is more than 50 metres (164 feet) wide.
+The ravine influence is "abutting" when the portion of the ravine is more than 50 metres (164 feet) wide.